dtamayo/MachineLearning/README.md

-# MachineLearning
+# UTSC Machine Learning Series

-Files for the UTSC machine learning seminar
+Welcome to the repository with all the files from our workshop series.